filippivarci/fullstackopen/part0/06_new_note_in_single_page_app_diagram.md

     participant browser
     participant server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser posts the note data using JavaScript code that fetches the JSON from the server

     Note right of browser: Post content example - json {content: "test note", date: "2025-11-05T08:10:44.193Z"}